 We may earn a commission when you buy through links in our articles.
 Learn more.

-If hard games aren’t your jam, perhaps our lists of the best Mario games, Lego games, FNAF games, Horror games, FPS games, Zelda games, and fashion games are more to your liking.
+If hard games aren’t your jam, perhaps our lists of the best Lego games, FNAF games, Horror games, FPS games, and Zelda games are more to your liking.
 Or, if these games aren’t hard enough, you can test your mettle with our picks for the best Soulslike games on Nintendo Switch and mobile.

 In Dark Souls, you’re the Chosen Undead, a nobody who wakes up in a long-forgotten asylum and must rise up and save this land your way – there are two distinct endings to the game, though it’s only your end choice that really makes a difference.
 During your time in Lordran, you encounter many enemies, explore various locations, and face some tough bosses.
 As this is an RPG, you get to adapt your character to your own playstyle through attributes, armor, and weapons.
 I enjoy using skill through dexterity and strength, though I can’t deny how much fun it is to use pyromancies and magic.